A Time for Reading

 Ballynoe House Book Exchange

 Each of the three lets at Ballynoe House will have a bookshelf.
 A number of the books will references for guests, however the paperback collections are available as an open book exchange, one-for-one.
 So, hopefully there will always be something on hand to read.
+The library is on the landing in each mews house, and a reading bench has been provided in the picture window.

 Mark Grace, Ballynoe House